knaidoo29/knpy/README.md

 ```

 ## Uses

+- File utility:
+  - Functions for opening and outputting info on hdf5 files:
+    - `files.get_hdf5_keys` to print the hdf5 keys and file structure.
+    - `files.get_hdf5_data` retrieves the data of interest which is specified by the hdf5 keys.

 - Plotting utility:
   - `plot.FigureSize`: Class for ensuring figures and colorbars are the correct size so that all size definitions (fonts, etc) have a definitive rather than relative meaning.